Senate Presidency: Key decisions may be taken this week

 It was further gathered that the President-elect, Bola Tinubu, is making wide consultations and will settle for a Senate President and Speaker of the House of Representatives, who will share in his vision of a renewed Nigeria.

-This, the source said, was apart from the consideration of the experience and qualifications of the different legislators indicating interest in the top job.
+This, the source said, was apart from the consideration of the experience and qualifications of the different legislators indicating interest for the top job.

 According to the source, different interest groups and individuals are already intensifying campaigns for their preferred aspirants.